Cheesy Stuffed Acorn Squash

 • 1 C of Mozzarella Cheese

-• Drizzle your squash halves with olive oil, season with salt, pepper and chili powder.
+2. Drizzle your squash halves with olive oil, season with salt, pepper, and chili powder.
 Place on a cookie sheet face up and bake for 15 minutes at 350 degrees.
 At the 15 minute mark, flip them over and bake for about 30 more minutes or until they are soft.

-• While the squash bakes, add half the stick of butter to a skillet and the onion and sauté on low flame until the onions turn a rich brown color.
-Add the brown sugar and allow them to keep cooking until the squash is done.
+3. While the squash bakes, add half the stick of butter to a skillet with the onion and sauté on low flame until the onions turn a rich brown color.
+Add the brown sugar and allow it to keep cooking until the squash is done.

-• Remove the squash from the oven, let cool for a few minutes, then carefully using a tablespoon, scoop out the insides into a bowl, preserving the skins if possible.
-If you mess up the skins, it is okay, you can place the mixture in a casserole to bake as well. the skin just makes a pretty presentation.
+4. Remove the squash from the oven, let cool for a few minutes, then carefully use a tablespoon to scoop out the insides into a bowl, preserving the skins if possible.
+If you mess up the skins, it is okay, you can place the mixture in a casserole to bake as well.
+The skin just makes a pretty presentation.

-• In the bowl with the squash, add the onions, the prepared mashed potatoes, the milk, the eggs, butter and the cheese.
+5. In the bowl with the squash, add the onions, the prepared mashed potatoes, the milk, the eggs, butter, and the cheese.
 Stir well until it is combined.

-• Sprinkle a little more salt, pepper and chili powder on the top of the squash, place back in the oven and bake for 30 minutes at 375 degrees.
+7. Sprinkle a little more salt, pepper, and chili powder on the top of the squash.
+Place back in the oven and bake for 30 minutes at 375 degrees.

-• When the squash are crispy brown on the top, remove from oven, sprinkle with the crispy french fried onion and serve!
+8. When the squashes are crispy brown on the top, remove from oven, sprinkle with the crispy french fried onion, and serve!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.